4lefts/decoySchool/src/pages/esafety.md

 layout: page.jade
 order: 5
 ---
-## Digital Parenting Booklet 2016
-Keeping children safe online is a priority here at Decoy School.
-For the latest Digital Parenting Magazine from Vodafone please click [here][1].

 ## Bullying Resources
 If you feel your child is being bullied, or bullying another child, please take a look at the guides below.